deadlyvipers/dojo_rules/introduction.md

-This is a simple introduction.
+This is a very simple introduction.